TSanni/SungCalculator/README.md

 - (Current) Support for light and dark modes
 - (Current) Support for basic calculations
 - (Future) Support for unit conversion
-- (Future) Support for calculations history
+- (Current) Support for calculations history

 ## Current State

 Here is what the project currently can NOT do:

-- Get history of calculations
 - Parenthesis button does not function
 - Unit conversion button does not function
 - Currently no unit conversion capabilities